wellguimaraes/actionware/README.md

     };
   },

-  // Actionware handle errors and loading statuses,
+  // Actionware handles errors and loading statuses,
   // but if you need to do something else,
-  // the payload here is the error
-  [loadUsers.error] (state, payload) {
+  // the payload here is the error caught [loadUsers.error] (state, payload) {
     return {
       ...state,